pullashradha/HairSalon/README.md

 ## Known Bugs

-* Deleting a Stylist through the web page does not delete all respective clients under that Stylist in the database
 * Id numbers for the Stylists and Clients do not reset after previous entries are deleted from the database
 * CSS styling is not functioning on all the pages, aside from index.cshtml